edgamat/edgamat.github.io/_posts/2020/11/2020-11-29-Clean-Architecture-For-Micro-Services.md

 MyApp.Persistence | To implement logic to persist data to and retrieve data from a data store.
 MyApp.Api | To implement an HTTP API for callers to make requests to the microservice.

 **NOTE** There is no universally-accepted guidance on how to split these into separate projects/assemblies.
 Some teams feel each deserves its own project, while others don't.
-However you may feel about this aspect of your application, the important thing to remember is to keep proper independence of each concern.
+Whatever your preference, the important thing to remember is to keep proper independence of each concern.
 Any mixing of these concepts in the code makes achieving the benefits of a Clean Architecture difficult.

 ### HTTP Requests